jasonpan12/box-jwt-auth/README.md

 download the repository as a folder

-from terminal

-  change directory to your folder
+  from terminal, change directory to your folder

   execute 'npm install' to load dependencies from package.json